PyNIO

 options

 This optional argument must be an instance of the NioOptions class created prior to calling the open_file constructor.
-It is used to set a number of file-format-specific options.
+It is used to set a number of options that affect how the data is read and/or written.

 history

-This optional argument is a string specifying text to be appended to the global "history" attribute of a file open for writing.
+This optional argument is a user-specified string that is appended to the global "history" attribute of a file that is opened for writing.
 If no "history" attribute currently exists in the file, it is created.

-You should never modify these dictionaries interactively or in a script.
+You should never modify any of these dictionary attributes directly.
 Even though no error is raised if you do change them, the data structures will not be updated correctly and your changes will not be propagated to the file.

 Methods: